 - a.
 Students with Disabilities.
-The Charter School shall comply with all federal education laws and regulations applicable to students with disabilities, including Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and the Individuals with Disabilities Education Act. - b.
+The Charter School shall comply with all federal special education laws and regulations, including Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and the Individuals with Disabilities Education Act. - b.
 English Language Learners.
-The Charter School shall comply with all applicable federal laws and regulations relating to the provision of education services to English Language Learners. - c.
-Supplemental Education.
-The Charter School shall provide supplemental education services in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and any subsequent amendment thereto and provisions of state law or regulation that implement federal law. - d.
+Toe Charter School shall comply with all applicable federal laws and regulations relating to the provision of educational services to English Language Learners. - c.
+Suwlemental Education.
+The Charter School shall provide supplemental education services in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and any subsequent amendment thereto and provisions of state law or regulation that implement the federal law. - d.
 Remediation.
-The Charter School shall provide remediation in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and provisions of state law or regulation that implement federal law.
+The Charter School shall provide remediation in required cases pursuant to the Elementary and Secondary Education Act, including its reauthorization as the Every Student Succeeds Act and provisions of state law or regulation that implement the federal law.

-14. Governance Structure.
+13. Governance Structure.